 Hydrogen is also found in hydrocarbons, which are produced by a combination of carbon and hydrogen atoms.
 Such is the case, for example, with methane, or natural gas (CH4), one of the simplest combinations for hydrocarbons.

 The di-hydrogen molecule is made up of two hydrogen atoms and is particularly energy-rich: the combustion of 1 kg of hydrogen releases roughly three times more energy than 1 kg of gasoline does, only producing water in the process.
 Conversely, on an equal mass basis, hydrogen occupies a bigger volume than any other gas.
-Thus, in order to produce as much energy as 1 liter of gasoline, it takes 4.6 liters of compressed hydrogen at 700 bars (700 times atmospheric pressure).
+Thus, in order to produce as much energy as 1 liter of gasoline, it takes between 6.4 and 7 liters of compressed hydrogen at 700 bars (700 times atmospheric pressure).

 Hydrogen is extremely light, a characteristic that is a drawback for its storage and transport.
 Generally speaking, bottles or pipelines are used to transport it in compressed form.
 The liquid form (at a temperature of - 253°C) is far more expensive.